 In her first five years, she provided technical leadership and software development for a project aimed at measuring and improving automotive, heavy truck, and bus fuel efficiency in the wake of the mid-1970s energy crisis.
 For much of the next 25 years, she supported numerous military logistics analyses and software development efforts—some high-profile.

 Hunter personally planned the urban search-and-rescue teams and emergency response equipment transport in the wake of the September 11 attacks.
-She worked with the US Centers for Disease Control and Prevention on software for tracking the spread of infectious diseases through international air travel, and with the Department of Energy on an analysis of a system tracking nuclear waste shipments.
-She subsequently served as acting chief of what’s now called the Aviation Safety Management Systems Division, where she is a principal technical adviser.
+She worked with the Centers for Disease Control and Prevention on software for tracking the spread of infectious diseases through international air travel, and with the Department of Energy on an analysis of a system tracking nuclear waste shipments.
+She subsequently served as acting chief of what’s now called the Aviation Safety Management Systems Division, where she is a principal technical advisor.

 Decade after decade, Hunter has relished the opportunity to help solve a wide range of transportation-related societal problems.